 advertise

-Best Beachcombing & Tidepooling beaches On Vancouver Island
+Best Beachcombing & Tidepooling Beaches On Vancouver Island

 Tide pooling is one of the most enchanting ways to experience the rich coastal life of Vancouver Island.
 As the ocean recedes, it reveals hidden worlds: miniature ecosystems full of sea stars, anemones, crabs, chitons, barnacles, and bright flashes of seaweed that sway gently in the remaining water.
 Beaches like Botanical Beach near Port Renfrew, Florencia Bay in Pacific Rim National Park, and Neck Point Park in Nanaimo are among the best-known places for marine discovery — especially at low tide, when sandstone shelves and rocky crevices turn into tide pool galleries teeming with life.